-Gutter material comes in a range of types and prices.
-The most common materials are PVC/vinyl, aluminum, steel, and copper.
-Below is the average cost per linear foot for gutters in each of these four materials:
+Gutters comes in a range of types and prices.
+The most common materials are PVC/vinyl, aluminum, steel and copper.
+Below is the average cost of gutters per linear foot for these materials:

 They only come in a few colors and may fade over time with exposure to the sun's UV rays.
 They also may crack in extreme cold weather.
 Vinyl gutters have a limited lifespan, only lasting about 10 years.

-Aluminum gutters are the most widely used.
+Aluminum gutters cost about $4-$9 per linear foot and are the most widely used.
 Aluminum gutters are lightweight and able to carry water away from your home's foundation.
 They can be painted any color, so you can match your gutter system to your home, and they have a life expectancy of about 20 years.

-Steel gutters are at least 35% more expensive than aluminum, but they stand up to extreme weather better than aluminum ones because it's a more heavy duty material.
+Steel gutters cost $9-$20 per linear foot and are at least 35% more expensive than aluminum, but they stand up to extreme weather better than aluminum ones because it's a more heavy duty material.
 Steel gutters last longer than aluminum too, and have an average lifespan of 30 years.

-Copper is the most expensive gutter material out there, costing at least four times as much as aluminum.
+The cost of copper gutters ranges from $20-$25 per linear foot, making it the most expensive gutter material out there.
 Copper gutters don't channel any more water away from your home's foundation, but they're a gorgeous way to embellish your house and improve its curb appeal.
 Copper gutters will also develop a lovely green patina over the years, adding to their beauty.

 Copper gutters are an investment: Even though they cost a lot more, they'll last a century or more, so you'll never need to replace them.
 If you want gutters that yell "classic" and will last a really long time, opt for copper.

-Downspouts, which you need to buy when you purchase new gutters, cost between $5 to $18 per linear square foot, depending on the material.
+Downspouts, which you need to buy when you purchase new gutters, cost between $5-$18 per linear foot, depending on the material.
 Depending on the climate you live in, plan for one downspout for every 35 feet of gutter.

-Downspouts can be round or square, and come in widths from 3 to 6 inches.
-You also may need to pay for splash blocks ($5), flashing ($10 per linear foot), and hangers ($2+) for each downspout, too.
+Downspouts can be round or square, and come in widths from 3-6 inches.
+You also may need to pay for splash blocks ($5), flashing ($10 per linear foot) and hangers ($2+) for each downspout, too.